-Countries should, as far as possible and to the extent that this is consistent with their policy objectives, adopt the structure of the UN Model and the OECD Model and use the wording of provisions found in these models and their commentaries.
+Countries should, as far as possible and to the extent that this is consistent with their policy objectives, adopt the structure of the UN Model and the OECD Model and use the wording of the provisions found in these models and their commentaries.
+Countries should also be mindful of the benefits of a consistent approach (see subsection C.7).

-- ► See paragraphs 63 68 and 77-79 of the UN Manual - ► See Section III of the UN Manual that provides a summary of the various provisions of the UN and OECD Models and discusses possible alternatives - ► For an example of a regional treaty model, find the ATAF model - ► For an example of a country's tax treaty model, find the USA Model - + C. Preparing for tax treaty negotiation - + C.1.
+- ► See paragraphs 63 68 and 77-79 of the UN Manual - ► See Section III of the UN Manual that provides a summary of the various provisions of the UN and OECD Models and discusses possible alternatives - ► For an example of a regional treaty model, find the ATAF model

++ C. Preparing for tax treaty negotiation

++ C.1.
 Obtaining authority to negotiate